 I had just returned from the Rotary Club meeting, where I received a giant hug from a fellow Rotarian.
 The wonderful feeling of camaraderie it engendered made me want to write about it.
 Regardless of current cultural warnings, keep hugs as part of your life.
 They are precious and will fill you with well-being.

 This show was inspired by that outstanding philosopher – Charlie Brown.
 In a moment of pure insight, Charlie Brown recited – “I love the kind of hug where you can feel the sadness leave your body.”
 Me too, Charlie, me too.

-A deep hug, where the hearts are pressing together, is nurturing and provides a sense of safety.
-Perhaps most important, hugs boost self esteem.
+A deep hug, where the hearts are pressing together, nurtures and provides a sense of safety.
+Perhaps most important, hugs boost self-esteem.
 They are an extension of the touch we received as infants, meant to show that we are loved and special, even before actual words could be exchanged.

 Do the world a favor.
 Deliver hugs often and with gusto.
 I will too.